szabgab/code-maven.com/pages/jenkins.md

 ## Scripts

-<strong>Scripts not permitted to use method groovy.lang.GroovyObject invokeMethod java.lang.String java.lang.Object
-(org.jenkinsci.plugins.workflow.cps.EnvActionImpl keys).
-Administrators can decide whether to approve or reject this signature.</strong>
+**Scripts not permitted to use method groovy.lang.GroovyObject invokeMethod java.lang.String java.lang.Object (org.jenkinsci.plugins.workflow.cps.EnvActionImpl keys).
+Administrators can decide whether to approve or reject this signature.**

 ## archiveArtifacts can be called multiple times